 A short history of the collection

-The collection began seventeen years ago after a friend who worked in a local cinema gave me a stash of used posters.
+The collection began in 1994 after a friend who worked in a local cinema gave me a stash of used posters.
 Like any teenager, I’d always had art of some kind on my bedroom walls (Athena was one of my favourite shops growing up) and, being a film fan from an early age, the posters were a natural progression.

 After several months of getting the posters for free, and thus not having any choice over the titles, I came across a notice in the back of a film magazine advertising posters for sale.
 After calling the number and speaking to a gruff bloke who reeled off a list of posters he had available, I made my selection and sent off a cheque.
 Two weeks later I received my first purchase, which was the British poster for Michael Mann’s ‘Heat’.